steibelj/ISGE_MSU/README.md

 1_Files_github.R Contains the necesary code to reproduce all results presented in the paper

+Functions_reml_EM.R includes functions called by the previous functions.

+All data needed to reproduce results are in the data file.

 ISGE.Rmd is a markdown with a worked example.
 To see the output of this example click here. https://steibelj.github.io/ISGE_MSU/